The 14 best new Caribbean hotels and resorts

 If you've never heard of Canouan (pronounced ka-no-wan), part of St. Vincent and the Grenadines, it's probably because it's all of five-miles long and geared toward the one percent (or honeymooners and anyone looking to splurge).

-Maintaining the highest luxury standards, each of Pink Sand's 26 suites contain Frette linens, the rare his-and-her walk-in closets, plus separate showers.
+Maintaining the highest luxury standards, each of Pink Sands' 26 suites contain Rivolta linens, plus his-and-her walk-in closets.

-In-room tablets allow guests to bypass phones in order to make dinner or spa reservations, with the former offering two fine dining options, and the latter delivering treatments in palapa-style suites.
+In-room tablets allow guests to bypass phones in order to make spa reservations, which can arrange for delivering treatments in palapa-style suites.

 The resort just added contemporary patio villas in December, which were designed by Italian architects and contain an infinity pool and hot tub.